BrighterCommand/Brighter/docs/adr/0010-brighter-semantic-conventions.md

 * Create Message => span name: `<channel> create` span kind: producer
 * Publish Message => span name: `<channel> publish` span kind: producer

-Producing a message is a Publish operation, unless the operation is within a Batch in which case the batch is a Publish with each message in the batch a Create span.
+Producing a message is a `publish` operation, unless the operation is within a Batch in which case the batch is a `publish` with each message in the batch a `create` span.

+Kind of the span is `producer` for the creator of the message.
+So a `publish` span is a `producer` span for a single message but a `client` for a batch, with the `create` being the `producer` in that case.

 [Cloud Events](https://opentelemetry.io/docs/specs/semconv/cloudevents/cloudevents-spans/#attributes) offers alternative names the producer and consumer spans: